rahul0510/Clinical_NLP_Classification/README.md

 of medical tokens, POS tagging and sentiment of the token.
 The data for the training are manually annotated and concatenated from multiple sources and to test the model medical reports are scrapped from websites.

+The output for a given input text “Biphosphonate is given to femur bone for osteonecrosis”